South Coast Plaza: Amenities

 Din Tai Fung occupies McDonald's former site.

 Since 2007, South Coast Plaza has held "Fashion Plates", an annual 10-day Restaurant Week-like promotion of its high-end restaurants at discounted rates.

 In 2014, Taiwan-based chain Din Tai Fung opened a location in the Sears Wing.

 In 2016, Italian designer brand, WEEKEND MaxMara, opened its freestanding store in California.

 In July 2017, the Sears store was sold to the mall owners.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The Sears anchor was closed permanently on January 1, 2019, making it the last original anchor store to close in the mall.

 In 2019, Furla opened a new store at South Coast Plaza.
 This was the company's first store to open in California.

 In August 2020, South Coast Plaza reopened after an extended closure due to COVID-19 with additional safety measures, including social distancing requirements and more frequent cleaning of this.

-In 2021, new stores that opened included Thom Browne, Ganni, Untuckit, Louis Vuitton California Dream, Psycho Bunny, Loewe, Sock Harbor, and Nectar Bath Treats.
+In 2021, new stores that opened included Thom Browne, Ganni, Untuckit, Louis Vuitton, Psycho Bunny, Loewe, Sock Harbor, and Nectar Bath Treats.

 In late 2023, Balmain opened its flagship store in the mall.
 In November, Paris-based brand Balenciaga also unveiled its flagship location in the mall, with the new store occupying over 9,500 square feet of space across two stories.

 In early 2024, it was announced that over thirty new brands, including Alaia, Amiri, Mejuri, and Santa Maria Novella, would open locations in the mall.
 A new Giorgio Armani boutique was also announced alongside plans for an Armani/Caffè location to replace the Antonello Espresso Cafe.
 In February 2024, Palm Angels opened a location in the former Sears Wing, now known as the Din Tai Fung Wing.

-In November 2024, Belgian heritage leather goods brand Delvaux, opens its first boutique in Southern California, crafting over 3,000 handbag designs-from 1958's the Brilliant to 2024's the Léonce.
+In November 2024, Belgian heritage leather goods brand Delvaux opened its first boutique in Southern California, with over 3,000 handbag designs.

+On March 6, 2026, Saks Global announced the closure of 12 Saks Fifth Avenue and 3 Neiman Marcus locations nationwide in an effort to further cut costs and focus on more profitable locations, including the Saks store at South Coast Plaza.

+Barnes & Noble is building a 27,000 sq-ft single-story bookstore, company-branded B&N Café, and an exterior patio.